cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_1_notes.md

   - ref: Lynch et al. Nat Methods (2022)

 Used MIRA to perform "regulatory potential modeling" to infer which transcription factors are regulating a set of genes specific to PBs (or their binding regions are in open areas that are associated with the PB state by topic modeling)
-- Top hit was MYC so has some potential issues this is but conceptually sound
 - Didn't work as well for the GC-specific state

 Finally, tested hypothesis by using CRISPR to KO PRMD1 and determine how differentiation is impacted